nackachy/OVH/README.md

 This will produce a jar containing the compiled project.

-Then you can submit the job using **spark-submit** : line commands are explained in scripts/shell/spark-submit.sh
+Then you can submit the job using **spark-submit** : line commands are explained in ***scripts/shell/spark-submit.sh***

 ## Results

-The result is a final data that contains each key and each most common value.
+The result is a final data that contains each key with its most common value.

 ***Input data***